danglingmind/danglingmind/README.md

 ## Current Works
- * I'm currently working on 🔭 building **Mobile Apps using Flutter** and working up on polishing my skills 🌱 in **Competitive Programming**.
+ * I'm currently working on improving my System Design Skills and learning the Domain Driven Architecture with Hegagonal Coding Architecture, sounds cool right 😆
- * Getting Started with NodeJS and the MERN Stack!!
+ * Getting Started with React JS and loving it!!
  <br />
  <br />